The Michelson Morley Experiment

 Lorentz himself from the outset of his career had supposed the interaction of ponderable matter with the electric field to be effected by the agency of electric charges associated with the material atoms.

-The principal difference by which the theory now advanced by Lorentz is distinguished from the theories of Weber, Riemann, and Clausius, and from Lorentz’ own earlier work, lies in the conception which is entertained of the propagation of influence from one electron to another.
+The main difference in Lorentz theory from those of Weber, Riemann, and Clausius is in the propagation of influence from one electron to another.

-In the older writings, the electrons were assumed to be capable of acting on each other at a distance, with forces depending on their charges, mutual distances, and velocities
+In his older writings, the electrons acted on each other at a distance, with forces depending on their:

 In the present memoir, on the other hand, the electrons were supposed to interact not directly with each other, but with the medium in which they were embedded.*